pouyarezvani/pouyarezvani/README.md

 - 💻 Working on various tech related to Fin-Tech and Ecommerce.
-- ⚛️ I’m currently learning React-Native;
+- ⚛️ I’m currently learning React-Native.

 **Languages and Tools:**